Logan's Run

 Logan's Run is a science fiction novel by American writers William F. Nolan and George Clayton Johnson.
 Published in 1967, the novel depicts a dystopic Malthusian future society in which both population and the consumption of resources are maintained in equilibrium by requiring the death of everyone reaching the age of 21.
-The story follows the actions of Logan, a Sandman charged with enforcing the rule, as he tracks down and kills citizens who "run" from society's lethal demand—only to end up "running" himself.
+The story follows the actions of Logan, a Sandman charged with enforcing the rule, as he tracks down and kills citizens who "run" from society's lethal demand, only to end up "running" as well.

 Plot

 The introduction to the book says:

+The seeds of the Little War were planted in a restless summer during the mid-1960s, with sit-ins and student demonstrations as youth tested its strength.
+By the early 1970s, over 75 percent of the people living on Earth were under twenty-one years of age.
+The population continued to climb—and, with it, the youth percentage.
+In the 1980s, the figure was 79.7 percent.
+In the 1990s, 82.4 percent.
+In the year 2000—critical mass.

-In the world of 2116, a person's maximum age is strictly legislated: 21 years, to the day.
+In the world of 2116, a person's maximum age is strictly legislated as 21 years, to the day.
 When people reach this Lastday they report to a [CTF] Sleepshop in which they are willingly executed via a pleasure-inducing toxic gas.
-A person's age is revealed by their palm flower crystal embedded in the palm of their right hand that changes color every 7 years; yellow (age 0–6), then blue (age 7–13), red (age 14–20), then blinks red and black on Lastday, and finally turns black at 21.
+A person's age is revealed by their palm flower crystal embedded in the palm of their right hand that changes color every seven years; yellow (age 0–6), then blue (age 7–13), red (age 14–20), then blinking red and black on Lastday, and finally turning black at 21.

-Runners refuse to report to a Sleepshop and attempt to avoid their fate by escaping to Sanctuary—a place where they can live freely in defiance of society's dictates.
+Runners refuse to report to a Sleepshop and attempt to avoid their fate by escaping to Sanctuary, a place where they can live freely in defiance of society's dictates.
 Logan 3 is a Deep Sleep Operative (also called a Sandman) whose job is to terminate Runners using a special weapon called "the gun", a handgun with selectable ordnance keyed to self-destruct if touched by an individual who is not the proper owner.
 Runners are most terrified of a weapon called the "Homer", which homes in on body heat and ignites every pain nerve in the body, killing the target.